jpark58/movie_app/README.md

 ## Use API from yts.am

 However, since YTS keeps changing their URL, so we will use a serverless function to proxy the requests to it.
+We will use id, year, title, summary, and poster.
 [Link]:https://yts-proxy.now.sh/list_movies.json

+---

 ## componentDidMount()